bparkis/llrt/README.md

         N.v[_1] += E.w * n.v[_1]; // unsafe; reading n.v[_1] when it may be changing
   }, Dendrites | Parallel);
 ```
-It is possible that n.value could be updating at the same time we are trying to read from it.
-That's because `n.value` from the perspective of the current edge-end, is also "`N.value`" from the perspective of the other end of the edge.
+It is possible that `n.v` could be updating at the same time we are trying to read from it.
+That's because `n.v` from the perspective of the current edge-end, is also "`N.v`" from the perspective of the other end of the edge.

 ### Pipelining batches with ParallelNonBlocking